Prize-winning E-ROBOT Technology Created by UArizona Architecture and Engineering Professors Showcased on Local CBS Affiliate

 University of Arizona Assistant Professor of Architecture and Sustainable Built Environments Jonathan Bean and Associate Professor of Electrical and Computer Engineering Wolfgang Fink were featured in a November 1, 2021 news segment by Tucson, Arizona CBS affiliate KOLD News 13: “UA professors win prize for robotic technology that addresses climate change, labor shortage.”

-Bean and Fink won one of ten 2021 U.S. Department of E-ROBOT (Energy Envelope Retrofit Opportunities for Building Optimization Technologies) Prizes of $200,000 for wall-EIFS, their robotically applied, 3D-sprayable exterior insulation and finish system for building envelope retrofits.
+Bean and Fink won one of ten 2021 U.S. Department of Energy E-ROBOT (Energy Envelope Retrofit Opportunities for Building Optimization Technologies) Prizes of $200,000 for wall-EIFS, their robotically applied, 3D-sprayable exterior insulation and finish system for building envelope retrofits.

 The KOLD News 13 story focuses on how the duo’s project can help reduce carbon emissions while addressing labor shortages for building exterior insulation retrofits, noting that existing buildings account for a larger portion of carbon emissions globally.